helpermethod/spring-boot-style-guide/README.md

     private final String firstname;
     private final String lastname;

-    // requires you code to be compiled with a Java 8 compliant compiler with the -parameter flag turned on
+    // requires your code to be compiled with a Java 8 compliant compiler with the -parameter flag turned on
+    // with Spring Boot 2.0 or higher, this works out of the box
     @JsonCreator
     public PersonDto(String firstname, String lastname) {
         this.firstname = firstname;